-If you have a number of VMs running interdependent applications, you need to failover them one by one, as a group.
+A failover plan helps you perform failover for dependent VMs one by one, as a group.
 To do this automatically, you can prepare a failover plan.

-In a failover plan, you set the order in which VMs must be processed and time delays for VMs.
-The time delay is an interval of time for which Veeam Backup & Replication must wait before starting the failover operation for the next VM in the list.
-It helps to ensure that some VMs, such as a DNS server, are already running at the time the dependent VMs start.
-The time delay is set for every VM in the failover plan except the last VM in the list.
+In the failover plan, you define the order in which VMs must be processed and an interval of time for which Veeam Backup & Replication must wait before starting the failover operation for the next VM in the list.
+The failover plan helps ensure that some VMs, such as a DNS server, are already running at the time the dependent VMs start.

 The failover process is performed in the following way:

 - For each VM, Veeam Backup & Replication detects its replica.
 The VMs whose replicas are already in the Failover or Failback state are skipped from processing.

 - The replica VMs are started in the order they appear in the failover plan within the set time intervals.